DaveyJH/ci-portfolio-three/README.md

    - *This allows users to view the score board at any time*
    - This feature enables users to check where they are in relation to the high scores before deciding whether to attempt difficult questions.
-It also adds a nice competetive element to encourage returning visits.
+It also adds a nice competitive element to encourage returning visits.

 7. ???
    - *There is a secret keyword that has a secret function*